 These are both vulnerable to collisions but they’re nice and quick.
 What’s the difference between these two?
 CHECKSUM is collation aware but BINARY_CHECKSUM is not.
-So strings which evaluate as equal – for example, lower case ‘a’ and uppercase ‘A’ – produce equal hashes when CHECKSUM but different BINARY_CHECKSUM.
+So strings which evaluate as equal – for example, lower case ‘a’ and uppercase ‘A’ – produce equal hashes when using CHECKSUM but different hashes when using BINARY_CHECKSUM.

 Either of these are good for sanity tests (in test frameworks) and for hash indexes.
 But I wouldn’t count on such an index to enforce uniqueness, the frequency of hash collisions is too high.

 HASHBYTES is another good option.
 You’ve got all kinds of hash algorithms with this one function.
 You can specify any of the following hash algorithms, MD2, MD4, MD5, SHA, SHA1, or SHA2.

 Even with the limitation that you can only hash strings up to 8000 bytes, I like HASHBYTES a lot.
 I don’t use it for security, but I use it for unique hash indexes for database rows.
 I’ve described how to be careful when dealing with unicode strings in Careful Hashing

 CREATE TABLE Dim_Tweet ( TweetId INT IDENTITY PRIMARY KEY, Tweet NVARCHAR(140) UNIQUE, Frequency int )